What it Offers

-- Most adults age 18 to 49 with no children in the home can get SNAP for only 3 months in a 3-year period.
+- Most adults ages 18 to 49 with no children in their home can get SNAP for only three months in a three-year period.
 The benefit period might be longer if the person works at least 20 hours a week or is in a job or training program.
 Some adults might not have to work to get benefits, such as those who have a disability or are pregnant.

 Maximum Monthly Income Limits

 |For each additional person, add:||$ 649|

 Most people ages 16 to 59 must follow work rules to get SNAP benefits.
 Work rules mean a person must look for a job or be in an approved work program.
 If the person has a job, they can’t quit without a good reason.

 |For each additional person, add:||$211|